 2. "If you would exercise more" Shut up, I'm doing the best I can.

 3. "At least you don't have cancer."
 No, I don't have cancer but what I do have takes a lot out of me mentally and physically.
+Sometimes I wish it was cancer because then maybe someone could help me - or understand.
 This really isn't a fair argument at all.

-4. "You were fine yesterday" Well sometimes Crohn's does that.
+4. "You were fine yesterday" Well sometimes Crohn's and Chronic Illnesses do that.
 One day I'm fine and the next I'm not.
 It also isn't always about pooping.
 I get fatigued and have joint pain too.
 My whole body, as well as my belly, hurts from the inside out.
 You just have to ride the wave.

 5. "You just went to the bathroom" Yes, I'm aware.
 Now I have to go again.
 Thanks for keeping track.